argoproj/argo-events/api/sensor.md

 <p>

-Data is the default literal value to use for this parameter source This is only used if the DataKey is invalid.
+Value is the default literal value to use for this parameter source This is only used if the DataKey is invalid.
 If the DataKey is invalid and this is not defined, this param source will produce an error.